M&A process introduction

 Stage 3: M&A Post Meger Integration

-M&A integration can be challenging for any organization, but especially so when a deal entails new systems and processes that need to be mapped and streamlined.
+M&A integration can be challenging for any organization, mainly when a deal entails new systems and processes that must be mapped and streamlined.

-All too often, businesses fail to plan for M&A integration.
-This can lead to a host of issues ranging from unexpected costs to poor employee morale.
+All too often, businesses need to plan for M&A integration.
+This can lead to various issues ranging from unexpected costs to poor employee morale.
 Ensure that you have a clear plan in place for post-M&A integration.
-Ensure that your integrator is on retainer, and that you have the resources in place to support the scale of the integration.
+Ensure that your integrator is on retainer and that you have the resources in place to support the scale of the integration.

-There are many variables at play when it comes to integrating two organizations, ranging from cultural differences to operational efficiency.
+Many variables are at play when integrating two organizations, ranging from cultural differences to operational efficiency.